Dry shampoos have been all the rage, and I can understand why… A beauty product that makes your hair look clean when it hasn’t been washed

 Bonus: Dry shampoo is also very helpful if you’ll be styling hair and need it to hold.
-Dirty hair hold better than clean hair, but it doesn’t have to look dirty.
+Dirty hair holds better than clean hair, but it doesn’t have to look dirty!
 In fact, for an upcoming wedding I’ll be sporting hair that hasn’t been washed in three days (you’re welcome for that visual!) 🙂

 Here are the official “recipes” that can be customized to your hair type:

 - Apply with an old make-up brush to the roots or oily parts of your hair.
 Applying with the brush is optional, but it removes the need to comb through as much and is better for styled hair.
 If you don’t use the brush, comb the powder through your hair and style as usual.

 - 1 cup warm water

 - 1/4 cup vodka, rubbing alcohol, or witch hazel

 - Essential oils or a spritz of your favorite perfume to scent

 What to do: Mix all ingredients in a small spray bottle and shake well.
 Shake before each use and spray on roots or oily parts of hair.
 Let dry and style as usual.